 Why Is This Important?The number of overweight or obese children and adolescents is increasing and diseases previously thought to affect mainly adults, such as type 2 diabetes, high blood pressure, and high cholesterol, are now being diagnosed in children and adolescents.
 The social and psychological impacts of childhood obesity include social isolation, increased rate of suicidal thoughts, low self-esteem, increased rate of anxiety disorders and depression, and increased likelihood of being bullied.

-Data SourcesUtah Department of Health, Bureau of Health Promotion, Physical Activity, Nutrition and Obesity Program (2012) Height/Weight Measurement
+Data SourceUtah Department of Health, Bureau of Health Promotion, Physical Activity, Nutrition and Obesity Program (2012) Height/Weight Measurement

 Data NotesChildhood obesity is determined by calculating BMI using the height, weight, age, and sex of the child.
 The child is considered to be obese if the resulting BMI is greater than or equal to the 95th percentile for age and sex based on the Centers for Disease Control and Prevention Growth Charts (2 to 20 years: Boys Body Mass index-for-age percentiles and 2 to 20 years: Girls Body Mass index-for-age percentiles).
 In 2012 height and weight measurements were collected from 4,477 1st, 3rd, and 5th grade students in 69 randomly selected public elementary schools in Utah.

 How Are We Doing?The percentage of obese children in Utah has increased dramatically over the past decade.
-From 1994 to 2012 the number of obese third grade boys increased by 105%, from 6.0% in 1994 to 12.3% in 2012.
-The percentage of obese third grade girls increased by 40% over the same time period.
-In 2012, 8.4% of third grade girls were obese compared to 6.0% in 1994.
+From 1994 to 2012 the number of obese third grade boys increased by 105 percent, from 6.0 percent in 1994 to 12.3 percent in 2012.
+The percentage of obese third grade girls increased by 40 percent over the same time period.
+In 2012, 8.4 percent of third grade girls were obese compared to 6.0 percent in 1994.

-Among adolescents, in 2011 8.6% of public high school students were obese; boys were almost three times as likely as girls to be obese (12.2% compared to 4.8%).
+Among adolescents, in 2013 6.4 percent of public high school students were obese; boys were almost twice as likely as girls to be obese (8.3% compared to 4.4%).

 It is likely that these data, based on self-reported height and weight, under represent the prevalence of overweight or obesity among high school students.

-In 2007, a newly-formed nonprofit Utah Partnership for Healthy Weight was incorporated.
+Utah Partnership for Healthy Weight, a non-profit organization was incorporated in 2007.
 Currently the Partnership is focused on bringing informational and financial resources not readily available to state health departments to obesity prevention efforts in Utah.
 The Partnership works to coordinate the many ongoing and future initiatives within Utah's communities.
 UDOH staff attend regular meetings of the Partnership and also serve as Partnership board members.

-(1) The Gold Medal School (GMS) Initiative helps elementary schools set up policy and environmental supports that make it easier for students and staff to be physically active and eat healthy food.
+(1) The USDA's Healthier US Challenge helps elementary schools set up policy and environmental supports that make it easier for students and staff to be physically active and eat healthy food.

-(2) The Physical Activity, Nutrition, and Obesity Program (PANO) and Action for Healthy Kids are working with local school boards to improve or develop policies for nutritious foods in schools.
+(2) U-PAN schools workgroup and Action for Healthy Kids are working with local school boards to improve or develop policies for nutritious foods in schools.
 This includes recommendations for healthy vending options.

 (3) The "Unplug 'n Play" program encourages students and their families to limit TV and other screen time to less than two hours per day.